uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 }
 ```

-This is quite useful if you have complex functions with lots of parameters, because it allows other developers to quickly understand the purpose of your function.
+This is useful if you have complex functions with lots of parameters.
+Documenting your functions allows other developers to quickly understand their purpose without needing to read the function bodies.